St Hubert's Church, Corfe Mullen: St Nicholas' Church

 During the 20th century, Corfe Mullen expanded with hundreds of homes being built on the heathland of Corfe Hills to the south of the original village on the plains.
-As a result, in 1995, a new Anglican church, St. Nicholas', was built on the high street of the conurbation and Corfe Mullen has since been a parish of "two church buildings but one church family with a shared vision to grow closer to God, closer to each other and closer to [the] community."
+As a result, in 1995, a new Anglican church, St. Nicholas', was built on the high street of the conurbation and Corfe Mullen has since been a parish of two church buildings.

 Today

-Together, the two churches of the parish aim to be "a welcoming community of all ages on a journey of Christian faith" and there is a range of worship styles, both traditional and contemporary.
-Under normal circumstances, a traditional morning or communion service is held at St. Hubert's at 8 am on Sundays at 8 am.
-A more contemporary style service is then held at 10 am in St. Nicholas.
-The combined congregation numbers over 100 adults.
-St. Hubert's is a popular wedding venue.
+There is a range of worship styles, both traditional and contemporary.
+Under normal circumstances, a traditional morning or communion service is held fortnightly at St. Hubert's at 8.45 am on Sundays.
+A more contemporary style service is then held at 10 am in St. Nicholas' Church.
+The combined congregation numbers around 150 adults.
+St. Hubert's is a popular baptism and wedding venue.

-During the pandemic lockdown, St. Hubert's has been closed and Sunday services are instead live streamed at 10 am from St Nicholas.
+During the pandemic lockdown, St. Hubert's was closed and Sunday services were instead live streamed at 10 am from St Nicholas.
 In addition, there is a range of online activities, both social and spiritual.